 Two hours.
 Prerequisite: Completion of all major courses and permission of the instructor.
+Co-requisite: EDU 4990.
 Weekly seminar for interns.
 Discussion and analysis of general methods of teaching in schools, with an emphasis on classroom management, experience, and presentation.